St Margaret's Church, Great Barr

 The church was granted Grade II listed status in July 1986, legally protecting it from unauthorised alteration or demolition.
 Its war memorial, described by Historic England as "a lantern cross in the medieval style", was separately listed, also at Grade II, in April 2016.

-The church was historically in Staffordshire, and so its historic records are lodged with Staffordshire Record Office.
+As the church was historically in Staffordshire, its historic records are lodged with Staffordshire Record Office.

 The church gives its name to the nearby St Margaret's Church of England Primary School, and to the former St Margaret's hospital in the adjacent grounds of Great Barr Hall.